Modesty (Corradini sculpture)

 Modesty or Chastity (La Pudicizia) or Veiled Truth by Antonio Corradini is a sculpture completed in 1752 during the Rococo period.
-Corradini was commissioned by Raimondo di Sangro to sculpt a memorial for his mother in the Cappella Sansevero in Naples, where the marble sculpture still remains.
+Raimondo di Sangro commissioned Corradini to sculpt a memorial for his mother in the Cappella Sansevero in Naples, where the marble sculpture still stands.

 About the work

 Corradini worked mostly in Venice but also spent some time in Vienna and Naples before his death in 1752.
 Modesty was the last in Corradini's series of veiled female nudes, a subject he developed and refined throughout his career.
-His mastery of the medium of marble is seen in the increasingly skilled representation of seemingly weightless cloth over human flesh in his commissioned pieces.
-Modesty is positioned on a pedestal in the chapel and can sometimes be lost in the beauty of the space and its surrounding statues created by other various artists.
+His mastery of marble is evident in the increasingly skilled representation of seemingly weightless cloth over human flesh in his commissioned pieces.
 Raimondo wanted this commemoration to depict his mother's untimely death when he was not even a year old.

 An image of this statue is painted on the wall of a high building in Naples.